Mental Prisons

 Zero Advice

 Mental Prisons is a self-help book with no advice.
-No frameworks, no guidelines.
-Nada.

 Why?
 Because nothing actually works!